Cost of Living Comparison Between Australia and Canada Cost of Living Comparison Between Australia and Canada

 Monthly Cost of Living

-Australia is roughly 6% cheaper than Canada on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Australia is roughly 6% lower than in Canada on average – the gap runs across housing, groceries, transport, and services.

 Currency